-- 1. The Code of Conduct is to be given broad, liberal interpretation in accordance with applicable legislation and the definitions set out herein.
-As a living document, the Code of Conduct will be brought forward for review when relevant legislation is amended, and at other times when appropriate to ensure that it remains current and continues to be a useful guide to Members of Council. - 2.
-As long as all the facts known to the member are disclosed to the Integrity Commissioner and there is no change to these facts, then the member may rely on any written advice provided by the Integrity Commissioner. - 3.
-Members of Council seeking clarification of any part of this Code may consult with the Clerk or Integrity Commissioner.
+- 3.1.
+The Code of Conduct is to be given interpretation in accordance with applicable legislation and the definitions set out herein.
+As a living document, the Code of Conduct will be brought forward for review when relevant legislation is amended, and at other times when appropriate to ensure that it remains current and continues to be a useful guide to Members of Council and local boards. - 3.2.
+As long as all the facts known to the Member are disclosed to the Integrity Commissioner and there is no change to these facts, then the Member may rely on any written advice provided by the Integrity Commissioner. - 3.3.
+Members of Council seeking clarification of any part of this Code may consult with the Integrity Commissioner.